idelchi/godyl/docs/commands/cache.md

 ## Description

-Godyl uses a cache to store downloaded artifacts, which helps to speed up future installations and reduce bandwidth usage.
+Godyl uses a file based cache to keep track of the versions of the tools it has downloaded.

 The `cache` command allows you to view information about the cache and manage its contents.

 ## Flags